KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/sobel.rst

 .. contents::

-This is the `Frei0r sobel <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-sobel>`_ MLT Filter.
+This is the `Frei0r sobel <https://www.mltframework.org/plugins/FilterFrei0r-sobel/>`_ MLT filter.

 Sobel filter is an edge detection filter.

 https://youtu.be/sSlJovKEZJk